IM Sports Participant Manual

 - Failure to do so may result in suspension from Intramural Sports activities and access to Sport Club facilities.

 - Any player receiving two (2) ejections in a single academic year may be ineligible to participate in any Intramural Sport for the remainder of the semester and the following semester.
 Final decisions regarding player eligibility are determined by the Intramural Sports Coordinator.

 - Punishment for ejections or unsportsmanlike behavior is considered final after meeting with the IM Sports Coordinator.

-Any participant who is ejected from the playoffs of leagues or tournament brackets will be suspended for the remainder of the playoffs or tournament.
-If a participant is playing in both co-rec and another league, they are suspended from BOTH teams for the remainder of the playoffs.
+Any participant who is ejected from the league playoffs or tournament brackets will be suspended for the remainder of the playoffs or tournament.
+If a participant is playing in both co-ed and another league, they are suspended from BOTH teams for the remainder of the playoffs.

 Failure to maintain a seasonal average of 2.75 will disqualify teams from playoff eligibility.
 The average of the sportsmanship ratings from all games played will determine this.
 If any games are not played as scheduled, this will not factor into the sportsmanship rating.